Interior Painting Across the Five Mile, Cole / Ustick & Eagle Road Corridors

 The earliest West Boise streets, predating the major 1990s subdivision wave.
 1970s and early-1980s ranches and split-levels on irregular lots.
 Some homes are pre-1978 (EPA RRP applies for any work involving paint disturbance).
 Original wood lap siding, sometimes aluminum siding from later updates, original wood double-hung windows.

-Interior painting in West Boise (post-1978) homes is priced at standard market rates.
+Interior painting in post-1978 West Boise is priced at modern market rates with none of the older-home regulatory overhead.
 Pre-1978 original West Boise homes carry EPA RRP-required premium.

 West Boise interior painting ranges

-Pricing assumes premium-grade Benjamin Moore or Sherwin Williams paint with two coats, careful protection of existing finishes, and a 5-year workmanship warranty.
-EPA RRP-certified work practices for any pre-1978 original West Boise home.
+Pricing assumes Iron Crest's standard West Boise scope: premium-grade Benjamin Moore (Aura, Regal Select) or Sherwin-Williams (Emerald, Cashmere) interior paint with two finish coats, careful protection of existing flooring with rosin paper or ram board, drywall repair as needed, knockdown ceiling texture removal where included in scope, and our 5-year workmanship warranty.
+EPA RRP-certified work practices for the pre-1978 subset of original West Boise streets only.

 West Boise is not within any City of Boise Historic District.
 There is no Historic Preservation Commission review.
 Some West Boise subdivisions have HOA architectural review for exterior modifications, but most are lighter than Harris Ranch HOA review — typically 1–3 weeks rather than 2–4 weeks.
 Many older West Boise neighborhoods have no HOA at all.